 MLIS Student Experience

 As you consider earning your MLIS degree, we thought you’d like to know more about our students’ experiences.
-Here are some statistics pulled from a recent exit survey of graduates who completed the MLIS program in December 2018.
-Note percentages are rounded and may not always equal 100. (n=155 responses)
+Here are some statistics pulled from a recent exit survey of graduates who completed the MLIS program in May 2019.
+Note percentages are rounded and may not always equal 100. (n=114 responses)

-- 93% rated their overall educational experience at our school as either very good (59%) or good (34%).
+- 92% rated their overall educational experience at our school as either Very Good (66%) or Good (26%).

 - According to survey respondents, the top five strengths of the MLIS program are flexibility, online learning environment, curriculum, cost, and faculty.

 - Our MLIS students can customize their studies to their interests and career goals by taking classes from a variety of specialization areas.
-Of the 13 exciting career pathways students can explore when choosing electives, 19% selected public librarianship, 13% chose youth librarianship, and 13% chose academic librarianship.
+Of the 13 exciting career pathways students can explore when choosing electives, 15% selected public librarianship, 11% chose youth librarianship, and 12% chose academic librarianship.
 13% did not follow a specific pathway and instead mixed and matched their electives from a variety of career pathways.

 - We provide advising tools and resources to help our students plan their course work.
 We also have faculty pathway advisors who can provide insight about the different career directions and electives.
-91% took advantage of the advising support and ranked the advising toolkit and the MLIS career pathways as the most useful of all of the MLIS advising tools and resources we provide to our students.
+93% took advantage of the advising support and ranked the advising toolkit and the MLIS career pathways as extremely useful of all of the MLIS advising tools and resources we provide to our students.

 - 100% of the survey respondents completed the e-Portfolio for their culminating experience.
 Did you know that you have a choice for your culminating experience?
 Students can choose to complete the e-Portfolio or a thesis.
 Learn more.